Key takeaways

 If you want art that feels right in a man's space, you have to look for something different.
 This is the guide for that.

-Why most wall art feels wrong in a man's space
+Why does most wall art feel wrong in a man's space?

 It's not that men can't appreciate good design.
 It's that most wall art is made with a different person in mind, for a different kind of room.
 Botanical prints, soft watercolors, script typography in pastel tones, none of it is wrong as art.
 It's just wrong for the specific environment most men want to build.